IU-PR/Capstone_project/content/docs/Groups/JustOrgYou/Week_2.md

    any other sources that have been valuable in filling knowledge gaps.
 Please, name at least 3 resources
    > **Answer**:
+   >
+   > - [No Boilerplate](https://www.youtube.com/@NoBoilerplate) is a great YouTube channel that has a lot of videos
+   >   about rust, for example consider [Rust tests are MAGIC](https://youtu.be/JIvKgSyvtxI?list=PLZaoyhMXgBzoM9bfb5pyUOT3zjnaDdSEP)
+   > - ???
+   > - ???
 4. **Identifying Knowledge Gaps**: Are there any specific areas within your tech stack where you or your team feel there are knowledge gaps or expertise is lacking?
 If so, how do you plan to address these gaps and ensure a